 Elephant orphanage Pinnawala

 Not far away from Anuradhapura lies Mihintale.
-Closer we get to Mihintale, more pilgrims are being noticed on the street.
-We can recognize them because of its white clothes and carrying a long praying scarf, which is put around Dagobah.
+Closer to Mihintale we come, more pilgrims are being noticed on the street.
+We can recognize the pigrims for its white clothes, carrying a long praying scarf, which is then put around Dagobah.
 Mihintale is of big importance to Buddhists in Sri Lanka as this is the place, where Buddhism started and spreaded around the whole country.
 Reaching the top of Mihintale will be challenging, especially during the mid-day as there are numerous steps to overcome.
-Luckily there are many jasmine trees around us, which makes our climb a bit easier, especially when the trees are in full bloom.
+Luckily there are many jasmine trees around us, which makes our climb a bit easier, especially when the trees are in full bloom, as everything looks even more magical.

 Polonnaruwa is the second royal city in Sri Lanka, which is younger in origin from Anuradhapura.
 Maybe that is also the reason Polonnaruwa is better preserved than its forerunner.
 The area has numerous temples or better said ruins, where Buddha tooth was hidden.
 We can still see ruins of once mighty palace, built with 7 floors and containing more than 50 chambers.
-Rent a bike and explore these Sri Lanka tourist attractions in Polonnaruwa being active.
+Rent a bike and explore one of the best Sri Lanka tourist attractions.

 Spices in Sri Lanka

 Even though Sri Lanka is not really a big island, it has surprisingly diverse landscape.
-The middle part of the island is perfect for spice gardens, which are worth a stop or two.
+The middle part of the island is perfect for spice gardens.
 Due to its popularity they can easily be put on the list of best Sri Lanka tourist attractions.
 Get to know how the cinnamon, vanilla, pepper, cloves, nutmegs etc. are growing.
 The guided tours are normally free of charge, but there is a catch of course – the guide takes you to its shop after the tour.
 But do not worry; if you don’t feel like buying, you don’t need to.
 They will not be happy, but hey, it is your money, right?
-Have in mind that the prices in these shops are more expensive than buying spices on local markets.
+Have in mind that the prices in these shops are more expensive than buying spices at local markets.

 Sea turtles sanctuaries in Sri lanka

 Sri Lanka will definitely not disappoint animal enthusiasts as it is rich in flora and fauna.
 Unfortunately some species are endangered – one of them is sea turtle, which locals use for food.
 The sea turtle sanctuary pay fishermen to bring them sea turtles which are wounded and caught in their fishing nets.
 They also collect sea turtle eggs and as soon as the sea turtles are healed or hatched, they are released back into the nature.
-Paying a small entrance fee will help to preserve this endangered animals, so help them with your visit.
+Paying a small entrance fee will help to preserve this endangered animals, so help them with paying your visit – after all this is for sure one of the most rewarding Sri lanka tourist attractions.

 Precious stones in Sri lanka